Your first step with Questetra BPM Suite / Chpt 1: Using the Pre-installed App as a Workflow User

 Hello, wonderful to meet Questetra users!
 My name is Chiaki Muraki, I’m a member of the product development department.
 Through this tutorial, you are going to learn how to create simple requests, such as for travel request approval.
 This article is for absolute beginners of Questetra BPM Suite to learn step-by-step, starting with some basics.

 About Questetra BPM Suite

 Questetra BPM Suite is a multi-functional workflow system using a cloud computing system.
 Users can access it with the Web browser.
-The rules of a work are defined as a “Workflow application”, and created applications run on the platform.
+The rules of work are defined as a “Workflow application”, and created applications run on the platform.
 Through a “Workflow application”, users are able to interchange data and it is capable of working with external systems to send and receive data.

 Once you created a “Travel request” application, for example, employees will be able to make their request for business travel via a web browser.
 Thereafter, the data concerning the request will be automatically delivered to an approver in accordance with a business rule which has been defined in the application, such as “The approver varies depending on the amount of expected travel expense”.
 You can achieve automation of business rules in that way.
 Regarding the “Travel request” application, we are going to show you how to create this in a later tutorial, so you will see how powerful Questetra BPM Suite is.

 Concerning Questetra BPM Suite, there are two major concepts that are “Apps” and “Processes (Instances)”.
-Regarding “App”, it is Workflow application itself, and it realizes the business rules of an organization.
+Regarding “App”, it is the Workflow application itself, and it realizes the business rules of an organization.
 Whereas “Process” or “Process instance” is every single issue which is handled through the App, such as a case of decision making, a project issue, or handling of an inquiry.

 In Questetra BPM Suite users are categorized into two types, “App creators” and “App users”.
 That means, “App creators” create Apps considering the business rules, while “App users” utilize these Apps to perform their business activities.
 This tutorial is oriented to “App creators”.